Mo2menAdel/kubernetes-common-apps/README.md

 # kubernetes-common-apps
-example deployment for common applications in Kubernetes

-applications are managed and deployed by argocd.
+Example deployment for common applications in Kubernetes, Applications are managed and deployed by argocd.

-**application**:
+**Applications**:
 1. Nginx-Ingress-Controller.
 2. Let's Encrypt prod cert manager.
 3. MongoDB